nfarve/EthicCodeChallenge/README.md

 Files uploaded must be text files and less than 512 MB.

 External Libraries Used:
-1. JSTL
+1. JSTL - to use loop in frontend
-2. Apache Commons IO
+2. Apache Commons IO - to copy data from inputstream in backend
-3. Apache Commons Fileupload
+3. Apache Commons Fileupload - to use Fileupload features in the backend server
-4. Google GSON
+4. Google GSON  - to create json for ajax requests

 Code is written with Java 8 and uses Tomcat 9.0

 To deploy:
 1. Ensure there is a user with manager-gui and manager-script roles on your tomcat server
 2. Update build.properties with the username and password of user above
-3. Run ant to build all neccessary files
+3. Run "ant" to build all necessary files
+4. Run "ant war" to make the war file
 4. Run "ant deploy" to deploy to the path /ethic

+To Run Tests:
+1. Run "ant test"